Puerto Rico in the dark | Pictures | Reuters

 People use their cellphones on the street during a blackout in San Juan.
 REUTERS/Alvin Baez

 Carlos Cruz (L) wakes up after sleeping in a shelter set up at the Pedrin Zorrilla coliseum in San Juan.
-REUTERS/Carlos Garcia Rawlins

-People wake up after sleeping in a shelter set up at the Pedrin Zorrilla coliseum in San Juan.
+Photo taken September 25th.
 REUTERS/Carlos Garcia Rawlins

 A man tries to repair a generator in the street in San Juan.
 REUTERS/Alvin Baez